SPACs are an inside joke on Wall Street, and the joke is on you

 The ticking SPAC clock creates a number of perverse incentives, the worst of which is that SPAC sponsors may end up competing for increasingly immature companies to take public.
 Nearly $150 billion in equity capital has been raised since the start of 2020, according to SPAC Insider, an industry data source, much of it in desperate need of spending.
 With the expectation of three-to-one leverage from other private investors, who often put money into the deal as the merger is coming together, that’s something like $500 billion of capital looking for companies to buy before the money has to be returned.

-The financial press has responded with alarm: Andrew Ross Sorkin, the business columnist at The New York Times and CNBC anchor, wrote a column decrying SPAC excess as “rife with misaligned incentives between the sponsor and other investors, particularly those who come after a merger.”
+The financial press has responded with astonishment and alarm: Andrew Ross Sorkin, the business columnist at The New York Times and CNBC anchor, wrote a column decrying SPAC excess as “rife with misaligned incentives between the sponsor and other investors, particularly those who come after a merger.”
 He also repeated a bad joke making the rounds on Squawk Box that more people on Wall Street have SPACs than have COVID-19—and Bloomberg Opinion recently ran a series of columns devoted to the froth in the SPAC market.

 Perhaps more important, the sirens are ringing among Wall Street practitioners too.
 One senior banker tells me that SPAC bankers have become infected with Masters of the Universe Syndrome—think junk bonds in 1987, the dot-com bubble in 2000, or mortgage-backed securities in 2008—and he worries the market will crash and burn in similarly spectacular fashion.
 “Trouble is coming,” he says.